luciiiw/website/README.md

 Please **do not** push credentials and secrets to this repository!

+## Deployment

+Currently, the project is set up with continuous integration through CircleCI.

+* For the time being, the dev or staging site is deployed when a new commit is pushed to the `feature/firebase` branch.
+The build script `build/dev.sh` will be executed.
+* The production site is deployed when a new commit is pushed to the `master` branch.
+The build script `build/prod.sh` will be executed.

+There is a slight hack in the build scripts where the `firebase` package is installed manually and then `firebase.d.ts` is removed from the package to avoid errors caused by duplicate identifiers.

+The `firebase` package needs to be installed as the project does not compile without it on CircleCI's instances.
+This is still under investgation.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.